 - It works across all marketing channels to gain traffic everywhere with product-led, repurposed, and evergreen content.

 - The strategy brings more ROI in the long run when your rankings, brand authority, and recognition are there to stay.

 So as we jump into our not-so-secret 8 steps of a successful SaaS SEO strategy, remember that SEO for SaaS is an ongoing process.
 There’s no magic spell to achieve exponential growth in one day with a one-dimensional strategy.

 8 steps of building a SaaS SEO strategy

-1. Specific goals and KPIs
+1. Set specific goals and KPIs

 For example, if your goal is to increase the number of qualified signups and activations, you would focus on different metrics than if your goal is to increase the number of qualified pipelines and closed deals.

-2. User problems and personas
+2. Identify the user problems and personas

 User Persona A finds a service that can help them solve a problem.
 You create content around the problems, directing Persona A to the solution (e.g., the service) for the problem they’re experiencing.

 3. Run a complete and detailed competitor analysis